LaMitaOne/SkiaAVisualizer/README.md

    - Added ShowFallingPeaks property
    - Smoothed bars and peaks to eliminate flickering
    - Replaced heavy ImageFilter with hardware-accelerated MaskFilter
-   - Massive performance boost, runs now smooth even at dualcore...with 120fps
+   - Massive performance boost, runs now smooth even on M3 dualcore...at 120fps
      (but not at fullscreen)

   v 0.2: